ORNL/flowcept/CONTRIBUTING.md

 # Checklist for Creating a new Flowcept Plugin

 1. Create a new package directory under `flowcept/flowceptor/plugins`
-2. Create a new class that inherits from `AbstractFlowceptor`, and implement the abstract methods:
+2. Create a new class that inherits from `BaseInterceptor`, and consider implementing the abstract methods:
     - Observe
     - Intercept
     - Callback
+    - Prepare_task_msg

 See the existing plugins for a reference.
 3. [Optional] You may need extra classes, such as